Rilmxp/Veggie-Menu/README.md

 filters:
 calories: feedback for num above 1000 or string.
-checkbox: - resolve clickin on 2nd or 3rd but ticking the first.
+checkbox: - resolve clickin on 2nd or 3rd but ticking the first. ingredients on mobile small dots on the last line.

 ## Homepage